 Extradition on Fugitive Warrants to Florida

-At the Sammis Law Firm we represent men and women with a fugitive arrest warrant who are awaiting extradition back to Florida to answer felony criminal charges in Hillsborough County, Pinellas County, Polk County, Pasco County, Hernando County, and Manatee County and the surrounding areas of Florida.
+At the Sammis Law Firm we represent men and women on fugitive arrest warrants who are awaiting extradition back to Florida to answer felony criminal charges in Tampa, Hillsborough County, FL.
+The three attorneys in our firm are focused exclusively on criminal defense.
+Since 2008, our offices have been located in Tampa just a few blocks from the courthouse.
+We also represent clients facing extradition throughout the greater Tampa Bay area, including Pinellas County, Polk County, Pasco County, Hernando County, and Manatee County, Florida.

-The extradition laws provide for a process of bringing a person arrested out of state on a fugitive warrant to be brought back to Florida to answer the criminal charges.
-Many people sit in jail for months not knowing that they have options to avoid extradition.
+The extradition laws in Florida provide for a process of bringing a person arrested out of state on a fugitive warrant back to this state to answer the criminal charges.
+Many people sit in jail for weeks or months not knowing that they have options to avoid extradition.
 If you have a fugitive warrant then you should contact an attorney in the area where the warrant originated.

-The Court that issued the warrant may consider allowing you to voluntarily return to turn yourself in.
-Avoiding the costly and time-consuming process of extradition.
+The Court that issued the warrant may consider setting a reasonable bond and allowing you to voluntarily return to the jurisdiction after your release from custody.
+Find out more about avoiding the costly and time-consuming process of extradition.
 Call a criminal defense attorney at the Sammis Law Firm to discuss your case.
 Call 813-250-0500 today.